Gifting for Numero Uno in 2021

 My favourite adage is, “You can’t pour from an empty cup.”
 Not only because this prose encourages self-care, but because it also acts as a mantra when hosting dinner parties to ensure that no one ever has an empty glass.
 Self-care has become a necessity and what better way is there to show how much you care (about yourself) than through the gift of giving (to yourself)?
+Little wins are important, and Pavlov and Skinner were onto something with this reward for actions thing.
 Nothing says, “Good job, Buddy!
 You changed out of your trackpants today” or, “Look at you, you big hero, having a glass of water between each of those 7 coffees you made out of boredom.
 Well done!” like a gift for number one.

 When selecting a gift for oneself you’ve got to consider a few factors such as budget and appropriateness.
 For example, I’d love a Peloton – but budget.
 I’d also love some new perfume – but fearful that I’ll convince myself it can replace routine showering, therefore inappropriate.
 Wine, on the other hand, is budget friendly, a small pleasure and something you can share with others (making you charitable, on top of all your other great qualities).

 To help you gauge what sort of wine you might like to gift yourself, I’ve listed down a few tiers of achievement (because apparently we respond well to those) and a perfectly acceptable reward for your accomplishment.

 Tier 1 – You gave your wardrobe a birthday